 This drug blocks the opioid receptors in the brain.
 This means using heroin will not cause the feeling of being high.
 Instead, the person will experience withdrawal symptoms.
 They are less likely to use heroin again because of this.

 Getting MAT detox in Nashville gives a person a real leg up.
 First, it means they won’t suffer for no reason.
 Time spent in detox goes by faster for this reason.
 Detox becomes more comfortable, as a result.

 Additionally, a person is more likely to complete it.
 This often means a person will stay sober.
-Consequently, they won’t begin a cycle of going in and out of rehab many times.
+Consequently, they will not begin a cycle of going in and out of rehab many times.

 Another benefit involves the talk therapy that comes with MAT.
 This type of counseling is important for any addiction treatment.
 It allows a person to understand their addiction.
 It also teaches them how to avoid relapsing.

-Sometimes people are tempted to use drugs or alcohol “just 1 more time”.
+Sometimes people are tempted to use drugs or alcohol just one more time.
 Certain MAT drugs cause unpleasant side effects when they do so.
 Subsequently, they are less likely to be tempted to use again.

 Begin Medication-Assisted Treatment in Nashville, TN, Today